biydai/Cross-Validation/simulation/README.txt

 varying number of folds

 # Scenario 4.1
+compare cross validation methods with AIC, BIC, GCV at low dimension

+# Scenario 4.1
-compare four cross validation methods with AIC, BIC, EBIC?, GCV? varying censored portion
+compare cross validation methods with AIC, BIC, GCV at high dimension

 # Scenario 5
 Change the penalty to MCP, just to see what has happened